 The Azure Cosmos DB Emulator provides a high-fidelity emulation of the Azure Cosmos DB service.
 It supports identical functionality as Azure Cosmos DB, including support for creating and querying JSON documents, provisioning and scaling collections, and executing stored procedures and triggers.
 You can develop and test applications using the Azure Cosmos DB Emulator, and deploy them to Azure at global scale by just making a single configuration change to the connection endpoint for Azure Cosmos DB.

 While we created a high-fidelity local emulation of the actual Azure Cosmos DB service, the implementation of the Azure Cosmos DB Emulator is different than that of the service.
 For example, the Azure Cosmos DB Emulator uses standard OS components such as the local file system for persistence, and HTTPS protocol stack for connectivity.
 This means that some functionality that relies on Azure infrastructure like global replication, single-digit millisecond latency for reads/writes, and tunable consistency levels are not available via the Azure Cosmos DB Emulator.

-At this time the Data Explorer in the emulator only supports the creation of DocumentDB API collections and MongoDB collections.
+At this time the Data Explorer in the emulator only supports the creation of SQL API collections and MongoDB collections.
 The Data Explorer in the emulator does not currently support the creation of tables and graphs.

 Differences between the Emulator and the service

 Because the Azure Cosmos DB Emulator provides an emulated environment running on a local developer workstation, there are some differences in functionality between the emulator and an Azure Cosmos DB account in the cloud: